Harris Spring Campground

 Directions

-From the McCloud Ranger Station, turn left on Highway 89.
-Drive approximately 15.25 miles and turn left onto Forest Road 15 (Harris Spring Road) and drive approximately 17 miles to Harris Spring.
+From McCloud Ranger Station, turn left on Highway 89 and drive approximately 15.25 miles.
+Turn left onto Forest Road 15 (Harris Spring Road) and continue approximately 17 miles.
 The campground is on the right side of the road.

 Amenities